HL7/fhir-saner/fsh/ig-data/input/pagecontent/3_actors_and_transactions.md

 3. This transaction is required when the Measure Consumer implements the [Pull Option](#pull-option).

 4. This transaction is required when the Measure Consumer implements the [Push Option](#push-option).

+5. This transaction is required when the Measure Intermediary implements the [Pull Option](#pull-option).

+6. This transaction is required when the Measure Intermediary implements the [Push Option](#push-option).

+7. This transaction is required when the Measure Intermediary implements the [Pull Option](#pull-option).

+8. This transaction is required when the Measure Intermediary implements the [Push Option](#push-option).

 ### Actors
 The actors in this profile are described in more detail in the sections below.